SUSE-Enceladus/keg/doc/source/image_definition.rst

 Additional Configuration Directives
 -----------------------------------

-There are two additional optional top-level image definition keys that affect how the image definition dictionary is composed and the image description is generated:
+There are three additional optional top-level image definition sections that affect how the image definition dictionary is composed and the image description is generated: